 Paper/Physical Checks and E-Checks

 The Florida State University automatically submits all paper/physical checks twice for payment if the check was returned once for any reason.
 This is an automated process and the second submission cannot be stopped; however, there is no charge assessed by The Florida State University for this second submission.
 E-checks are only submitted once.
 Your bank may charge one or more fees for having a returned item on your account, and this is independent of any service fees assessed by The Florida State University.
+Checks may not be post-dated or held for any reason.
+Payments are deposited as quickly as possible upon receipt and will be assessed a service charge if returned unpaid.

 Personal checks may not be used for repayment of a returned check item; only certified funds are accepted.
 After the returned item and service charge are paid in full, personal checks will not be accepted on the account for an additional 90 days.
 After the 90 day probation period ends, personal checks may be written again.